siptrunk/GDAX-Trading-Bot/README.md

 ### Configuration

 - Open the file "index.js" with a text editor
-- Set the seed in the variable SEED_LTC_AMOUNT
+- Set the seeds in the variables SEED_LTC_AMOUNT and SEED_ETH_AMOUNT

 ### Execution